Colin Falvey: India

 After leaving Charleston at the end of the 2014 season, Falvey announced he would be signing with Kerala Blasters of the Indian Super League for the final months of his contract with the Battery.
 Falvey made 6 appearances for Kerala in the inaugural season of the tournament.

 Return to North America

 Falvey signed with Ottawa Fury FC of the North American Soccer League in February 2015.

 Falvey played every game of the Fury's 2015 season, helping Ottawa earn its first-ever piece of silverware, the 2015 NASL Fall Championship title, and its first-ever Soccer Bowl appearance.
 Falvey also helped the club set an all-time NASL clean sheet record of 648 minutes and concede the fewest goals of any club that season.

 On 15 January 2016, Falvey was transferred to Indy Eleven for an undisclosed fee.

 On 23 January 2018, Falvey rejoined Ottawa ahead of the 2018 USL season.
 He was released by the club on 28 August 2018.

 On 12 November 2018, Falvey signed with USL League One expansion team Chattanooga Red Wolves SC.

+Managerial career

+Falvey served as assistant coach of USL League One side Northern Colorado Hailstorm FC from 2023 to 2025, moving into the head coach role in September 2025 upon the departure of Éamon Zayed.